axibase/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 For example, for the first iteration, retrieve the value of the cell that is contained in the first row and the fourth column.
 It has the value `IJAN`.

-## Standard Javascript Methods
+## Standard JavaScript Methods

 The cell method returns a value as a string.
-Use standard javascript call methods and properties from the [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) class.
+Use standard JavaScript methods and properties from the [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) class.
-Use the [endsWith](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) method to determine whether a string ends with the `YR` string or not.
+Use the [`endsWith`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) method to determine whether a string ends with the `YR` string or not.

 ## Filtering Cells